 Hypnotic language can elicit sensory memories, such as the feeling of being kissed or caressed.
 Recalling these memories while in a trance, can make you feel them all over again.
-So a hypnotized person can experience all the physical sensations and sexual pleasure that they would enjoy if the scene were real.
+So a hypnotized person can experience all the physical sensations and sexual pleasure that they would with a real-life lover.

 Erotic hypnosis is especially good for those fantasies that strike us as intensely erotic, but too dangerous to experience for real (such as erotic brainwashing, mind control, and forced arousal fantasies) or fantasies that are impossible to make real (vampire and magical seduction fantasies).

 Dominance and submission (D/s).
 This is a type of erotic power exchange where one person willingly surrenders their will to another in exchange for sexual pleasure and/or an emotional bond.
 Many hypnosis fantasies include a D/s component.
-Thanks to the comic books and TV shows I mentioned earlier, many people see hypnosis as a way to take control of a lover’s sexual desires and responses.
-As one sub put it, “seduce my mind, and my body will follow”.
+Thanks to the comic books and TV shows I mentioned earlier, many people see hypnotic domination as a way to take control of a lover’s sexual desires and responses.
+As some subs say, “seduce my mind, and my body will follow”.

 Hypnosis also provides a natural complement to other D/s activities, such as submission and obedience training.
 During D/s sessions, submissives enter a frame of mind called subspace.
 This is the frame of mind in which a sub is receptive to being sexually controlled and trained.
 In this state of mind, the submissive feels emotionally connected to their dom.
 Hypnosis can enhance these feelings to the point where a sub can actually feel a dominant’s will moving their body or influencing their thoughts.
 This can create intense feelings of belonging and intimacy.